DenverCoder1/unedit-for-reddit/README.md

 ### Changes in 3.6.1

 * Better error handling
-* More reliable when viewing edited comments on profile page
+* More reliable when viewing edited comments on profile pages

 ### Changes in 3.6.0